Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Introduction and Result

-The first result of \emph{mild} ill-posedness in $W^{1, \infty}$ for the 2d Boussinesq equation around a stably stratified steady state with $\bar \rho_{\mathrm{eq}}=-y$ as in \eqref{eq:2dbouss-stable} is due to Elgindi \& Masmoudi \cite{tarek3}.
-In \cite{tarek3}, the authors prove that for smooth initial data of $O(\alpha)$ in $W^{1, \infty}$, the solution to \eqref{eq:2dbouss-stable} satisfies $\|\omega (t)\|_{L^\infty} > C$ with $C>0$ a constant value independent of $\alpha$, for some $t < \alpha\ll 1$.
-In this paper we prove that such $W^{1, \infty}$ ill-posedness of \eqref{eq:2dbouss-stable} is actually \emph{strong}, namely we provide infinitesimal initial data in $W^{1, \infty}$ such that $\|\de_x \rho (t)\|_{L^\infty(\R^2)} > \log |\log \alpha|^\mu$ with $\mu>0$ at some infinitesimal time is arbitrarily large.
-Introducing a stronger notion of ill-posedness, the method of this paper differs substantially from the one of \cite{tarek3}, which is based on the fact that there exist functions $f(x,y) \in L^\infty$ such that the Riesz Transform $R f (x, y) \notin L^\infty $.
-Our strategy is inspired by the work of Elgindi \& Shikh Khalil \cite{tarek2}, where a result of strong ill-posedness for \emph{scalar} nonlinear transport equations with a Riesz-type linear operator in two space dimensions is provided.
+The first result of \emph{mild} ill-posedness in $L^{\infty}$ for the 2D Boussinesq equation in vorticity form around a stably stratified steady state with $\bar \rho_{\mathrm{eq}}=-y$ as in \eqref{eq:2Dbouss-stable} is due to Elgindi \& Masmoudi \cite{tarek3}.
+In \cite{tarek3}, the authors prove that for smooth initial data with vorticity and density gradient of size $\alpha$, the solution to \eqref{eq:2Dbouss-stable} satisfies $\|\omega (t)\|_{L^\infty} > C$ with $C>0$ a constant value independent of $\alpha$, for some $t < \alpha\ll 1$.
+In this paper we prove that the $L^\infty$ ill-posedness of \eqref{eq:2Dbouss-stable} is actually \emph{strong}, namely we provide infinitesimal initial vorticity and density gradient such that $\|\de_x \rho (t)\|_{L^\infty(\R^2)} > \log |\log \alpha|^\mu$, $\mu\geq 1$, at some infinitesimal time is arbitrarily large.
+Providing a \emph{strong} ill-posedness result, the method of this paper differs substantially from the one of \cite{tarek3}.
+Our strategy is rather inspired by the work of Elgindi \& Shikh Khalil \cite{tarek2}, where a result of strong ill-posedness for \emph{scalar} nonlinear transport equations with a Riesz-type linear operator in two space dimensions is provided.
 More precisely, we use the same scaling of the polar coordinates, leading to the crucial Elgindi's decomposition of the Biot-Savart law \cite{tarek1}.
 As in \cite{tarek2}, we derive a Leading Order Model (see \eqref{eq:leading1}) yielding the strong ill-posedness result for a suitable choice of the initial data.
 We point out, however, that there are several key differences between this paper and \cite{tarek2}.
 In particular, while \cite{tarek2} deals with scalar equations, our Leading Order Model \eqref{eq:leading1} is a system of coupled equations.
-Moreover, while \cite{tarek2} proves the blow-up of $\omega (t)$ in $L^\infty(\R^2)$, our choice of the initial data (an explicit example of them is given in Section \ref{sec:initialdata}) leads to the discontinuous dependence of the (horizontal) gradient $\de_x \rho (t)$ on the initial data in $L^\infty (\R^2)$.
-We also point out that our result holds for a large class of initial data $\rho (0,\cdot )= \bar \eta_0 (r) r\cos \beta, \omega (0, \cdot) = \bar g_0(r) \sin (2\beta)$ where $(r, \beta) \in [0, \infty) \times [-\pi/2, \pi/2]$ are the polar coordinates ($x=r \cos \beta, y=r \sin \beta$) and $\bar \eta_0 (r), \bar g_0 (r) \in C_c^\infty ([1, \infty)])$. \\ Concerning the 3d incompressible Euler equations, the $W^{1, \infty}$-ill-posedness has been recently proved by Elgindi \& Masmoudi \cite{tarek3} and Bourgain \& Li \cite{bourgain2015}.
-Theorem \ref{thm:main3} of the present paper is again a result of $W^{1, \infty}$ ill-posedness of the 3d axisymmetric Euler equations, but the are considerable differences in the approaches.
-More specifically, the mechanisms that generate the ill-posedness (there is no swirl in \cite{bourgain2015}, while the swirl generates norm inflation in Theorem \ref{thm:main3}), the general form of the admissible initial data and the explicit quantification of the norm inflation by means of a lower bound - point-wise in time - of the $L^\infty$-norm of the swirl (see Theorem \ref{thm:main3}).
-To the best of our knowledge, Theorem \ref{thm:main3} constitutes the first ill-posedness result achieved by norm inflation of the swirl component.
-For a more detailed comparison, we refer the reader to Remark \ref{rmk:comparison}.
-Regarding recent results on the strong ill-posedness for hydrodynamic equations, we mention for completeness the works \cite{bourgain, jeong3, cordoba1, cordoba2}, which are based on different strategies.
+Moreover, while \cite{tarek2} proves norm inflation of $\omega(t)$ in $L^\infty(\R^2)$, our choice of the initial data (explicit examples are given in Section \ref{sec:initialdata}) demonstrates the norm inflation of the \text{(horizontal) density gradient} $\de_x \rho(t)$ in $L^\infty (\R^2)$, while $\omega(t)$ remains bounded in $L^\infty(\R^2)$.